-Garth was the representative for Alabama’s 8th congressional district and was a Democrat.
+Garth was the representative for Alabama’s 8th congressional district as a Democrat.
 He served from 1877 to 1879.

 From Oct 1877 to Mar 1879, Garth missed 32 of 377 roll call votes, which is 8.5%.
 This is better than the median of 22.6% among the lifetime records of representatives serving in Mar 1879.
 The chart below reports missed votes over time.